10Duke/DukeSwiftLibs/README.md

 To run the example IdP SSO and REST API using project, clone the repo, and run `pod install` from the Example directory first.

 The example application connects the user to a running instance of the IdP service.
-Please see

 ####Example application features:
 * SSO login